Masterpiece Stories

 Anthony van Dyck, Portrait of Sofonisba Anguissola, c.
 1624, Knole, Kent, United Kingdom.

 The painted portrait closely resembles the drawing in Van Dyck’s Italian Sketchbook.
 It is an oil painting on panel measuring 42 x 33, 5 cm.
-Sofonisba Anguissola is represented wearing a black dress and white veil over her head.
+Sofonisba Anguissola is represented wearing a black dress and a white veil over her head.

-The painting is found at Knole, a country house and former archepiscopal palace located in Kent, England.
+The painting is found at Knole, a country house and former archiepiscopal palace located in Kent, England.
 Knole was a property of the Sackville family since 1603.
 In 1946, it was gifted to the National Trust and is now open to the public.
 However, Robert Bertrand Sackville-West, the 7th Baron Sackville, remains its guardian.
 How the painting arrived there is somehow mysterious.
 According to the information recorded by the National Trust and the Netherlands Institute for Art History, it was possibly brought by Arabella Diana Cope (1767–1825), wife of John Sackville and 3rd Duchess of Dorset.
-However, it was at first mistaken for a portrait of Catherine Fitzgerald, Countess of Desmond.
+However, it was initially mistaken for a portrait of Catherine Fitzgerald, Countess of Desmond.

-In 2012, the portrait of Sofonisba Anguissola was accepted by the British government in lieu of Inheritance Tax and allocated to the National Trust.
+In 2012, the portrait of Sofonisba Anguissola was accepted by the British government in lieu of the Inheritance Tax and allocated to the National Trust.
 It is now on display in the billiard room of the house, where it can be admired along with a portrait of Caterina Cornaro painted in the manner of Titian.
 More details on Knole’s portraits are found on the website of the National Trust.

 Recommended